 Unlike other nodes, the name of this node will change automatically depending on the colour source selected from the Color drop-down menu.

 (Many thanks to Mario Tran Phuc for providing this scene.
 For how to do this, see the How To: Use the Point Density Node:1 page.)

 Note: a * symbol next to the name indicates the parameter also has an input port.
 A # symbol indicates that the parameter can only be changed with an input node, not in the node itself.

 The source object from which the points/particles are to be obtained should be dragged into this field.
-The object can be a mesh object or an X-Particles emitter or domain object.
+The object can be a mesh object or an X-Particles emitter.

 This setting controls the radius of the volumetric rendered area.
 The larger this is, the larger the 'halo' area around each vertex/particle.